Yelawolf – War Story (Album Review)

 Tell me a track dedicated to marijuana that is bad.
 (I’m about to eat this big-ass sandwich while I wait for you to give me a song.)

-Let me get this out of the way immediately: I absolutely hate the altered vocals we get from Yelawolf on the hook.
-They mess up the cold-blooded vibes of the song.
-Other than that, I love everything else.
-I especially appreciate the passionate hook we get from the guest singer (I’m guessing it’s that big-ass dude who sang the “Gangsta’s Paradise” hook), how Yelawolf channels his inner Eminem with his dark rap style, and of course, the way ‘Wolf makes marijuana sound like a bad b*tch who is capable of draining your bank account.
+Let me get this out of the way first: I absolutely hate the altered vocals Yelawolf uses on the hook—they completely disrupt the cold-blooded vibe of the track.
+That aside, I love nearly everything else.
+The guest singer (who sounds like that big dude who belted the “Gangsta’s Paradise” hook) delivers a powerful, passionate chorus.
+Yelawolf channels his inner Eminem with a dark, sharp rap style, and I especially enjoy the way he personifies marijuana as a dangerous femme fatale—seductive enough to empty your bank account.

 4. Goodbye Mornin